adrelanos/aeternity-wiki/Idea-Box.md

 * User interface
     * Question board and Oracle marketplace
 * æternity identity
-* working state channels
+* Working state channels
 * Pool of medicinal professionals
-    * only they are allowed to answer questions and participate in oracle
+    * Only they are allowed to answer questions and participate in oracle

 ***